formix/infernal-engine/README.md

 }
 ```

-In the above example, "../message" and "/message" reference the same
+In the above example, the relative reference "../message" and the absolute
-"message" fact.
-Since the "message" fact is directly in the root context and
+reference "/message" reference the same "message" fact.
+Since the "message"
+fact is directly in the root context and the "input" fact is under the
-the "input" fact is under the "/speed/" context, it is easy to see that poping
+"/speed/" context, it is easy to see that poping up one directory from
-up one directory from "/speed/" takes the reference to the root context.
+ "/speed/" takes the reference to the root context.

-### Rule Parameters and Parameter Annotations ###

-By default rules parameters are fetching facts that have the same name as the
-given parameter from the same rule context.
-To reach a fact somewhere else in
-the fact tree, a parameter can be prefixed with a special comment that we are
-calling a **Parameter Annotation**.
-The parameter annotation lets you set the
-exact fact path that shall be set to the following parameter.
-The syntax is:

-`/*@ {path_to_fact} */`

-`path_to_fact` can be either a relative or an absolute path.

-### Relative and Absolute Fact Reference ###
+### Relative Fact Reference ###

-Just like directory reference in a file system, facts can be referenced
+Just like directory reference in a file system, facts can be referenced using
-using their relative path from the context of the executing rule.
-When
+their relative path from the context of the executing rule.
+This happens when
-referencing a fact, "../" does pop up one path element.
-When the path
+the path does not begin with "/".
+When referencing a fact, "../" does pop up
-starts with "/", it references an absolute path from the root context.
+one path element.
+When the path starts with "/", it references an absolute
-To dig down inside the fact tree from the current context, just writhe the
+path from the root context.
+To dig down inside the fact tree from the current
-path elements without a leading "/" like: "child/of/the/current/context".
+context, just write the path elements without a leading "/"
+like: "child/of/the/current/context".

 ### Metafacts ###

 There is a special kind of facts that lies within the engine.
 Meta facts
 can be referenced in a rule to know about the context of the current rule
 execution.
-Meta facts cannot trigger rules that references them.
+Meta facts cannot trigger rules that reference them.
 They are
-to be injected into rules that have been triggered by other fact changes.
+to be injected into rules that have been triggered by any other fact change.
 Metafacts are in the "/$/" context.
-For now there is only two meta
+For now there is only two internal
-facts:
+metafacts:

   1. `/$/maxDepth` contains the value passed to the InfernalEngine constructor
      of the same name.
 It tells how many agenda can be generated in one